As schools everywhere go virtual, a military academy in rural Virginia opens in person. Will it work?

 But the school’s greatest asset, according to Black, is its students.
 Empowered to discipline younger peers, older cadets are enforcing coronavirus rules among themselves more effectively than adults ever could, Black said.

 The students are organized into a rigid chain of command, split into four companies.
-The officers for each company, all of them seniors, track whether younger peers are screwing up: Did they fail a bedmaking inspection?
+The officers for each company, all of them seniors, track whether younger peers are screwing up: Did they fail a bed-making inspection?
 Forget to apply a dose of hand sanitizer?
 If so, they might be forced to stand up to eat during meals, perform public calisthenics or run an extra lap in the morning.

 At the very top of the totem pole is the battalion commander, followed by his right-hand man, the battalion executive officer.
-This year, role of executive officer falls to Joshua Elms, a 17-year-old from Phoenix.
+This year, the role of executive officer falls to Joshua Elms, a 17-year-old from Phoenix.
 (Like all the out-of-state students, Elms self-quarantined at home for two weeks before flying to Fishburne.)

 Elms said student leaders have met to discuss how they will keep the younger boys in line — and how to set a good example by never being caught outside their bedrooms without a mask.